 Sven started his career in the field of giftedness as an intern at the Center for the Study of Giftedness.
-After graduating, he became part of the staff as a developmental psychologist.
-He tests and observes children and adolescents, and advises parents, teachers, and children and adolescents themselves with the findings from the psychological evaluation.
+After graduating in 2012, he became part of the staff as a developmental psychologist until March 1st, 2019.

 Sven is also a lecturer for the ECHA-training, a post-graduate program by the European Council for High Ability.
 Attending teachers and psychologists are trained to become ECHA Specialists in Gifted Education.
 Sven teaches a theoretical introduction to giftedness, makes and assesses exams, assesses written reports, and supervises (thesis) researches done by ECHA-trainees.

-Besides his activities as a developmental psychologist and ECHA-teacher, Sven is an external PhD candidate at Tilburg University.
+Besides his activities as vice programme director and lecturer, Sven is an external PhD candidate at Tilburg University.
 In his doctoral research program, he analyzes human figure drawings (HFDs) of highly gifted children.
 The goal of this research program is to develop a screening instrument for analyzing HFDs; a step-wise scoring system, with which talented children who are in need of more challenge than is offered by the standard school curriculum can be more easily detected at an early age.